gopasspw/gopass/docs/setup.md

 brew install pinentry-mac
 PINENTRY=$(which pinentry-mac)
-echo "pinentry-program ${PINENTRY}" >>~/.gnupg/gpg-agent.conf
+echo "pinentry-program ${PINENTRY}" >>~/.gnupg/gpg-agent.conf defaults write org.gpgtools.common UseKeychain NO
 ```

+The last step is important if you want to stop `pinentry-mac` from caching your passphrase in the MacOS Keychain by default (indefinitely).

 ### Ubuntu, Debian, Deepin, Devuan, Kali Linux, Pardus, Parrot, Raspbian